* This is the Professional Version. *

 Abnormal vessel growth often subsides spontaneously but, in about 4% of survivors weighing < 1 kg at birth, progresses to produce retinal detachments and vision loss within 2 to 12 mo postpartum.
 Children with healed ROP have a higher incidence of myopia, strabismus, and amblyopia.
 A few children with moderate, healed ROP are left with cicatricial scars (eg, dragged retina or retinal folds) and are at risk of retinal detachments later in life; rarely, glaucoma and cataracts can also occur.

-In severe ROP, cryotherapy or laser photocoagulation to ablate the peripheral avascular retina reduces the incidence of retinal fold and detachment.
+In severe ROP, laser photocoagulation to ablate the peripheral avascular retina reduces the incidence of retinal fold and detachment.
 Retinal vascularization must be followed at 1- to 2-wk intervals until the vessels have matured sufficiently.
 If retinal detachments occur in infancy, scleral buckling surgery or vitrectomy with lensectomy may be considered, but these procedures are late rescue efforts with low benefit.

 Patients with residual scarring should be followed at least annually for life.
 Treatment of amblyopia and refractive errors in the first year optimizes vision.
 Infants with total retinal detachments should be monitored for secondary glaucoma and poor eye growth and referred to intervention programs for the visually impaired.